Madron: Geography

 It is a large rural parish on the Penwith peninsula north of Penzance, bounded by the parishes of Sancreed and St Just to the west, by Zennor and Morvah to the north, by the sea and the parish of Paul in the south and by the parishes of Gulval and Penzance to the east.
 Madron village is centred on an elevated site approximately two miles (3 km) northwest of Penzance town centre.
-The main villages and hamets are Tredinnick, Lower Ninnes, New Mill, Newbridge and Tregavarah.
-The population was 1,466 at the 2001 census, rising to 1,591 at the 2011 census.
+The main villages and hamets are Tredinnick, New Mill, Newbridge and Tregavarah.
+The population was 1,632 at the 2021 census.
+It had been 1,466 at the 2001 census, and 1,591 at the 2011 census.
 The parish church is in the churchtown and is dedicated to St Madron (or Madrona) (in local dialect "Maddern").

 History

 Evidence of early medieval habitation at Madron is in the form of one or two inscribed stones.
 One was found in the wall of the village church and has since been removed; the inscription consists of a cross and legible text, but its meaning is not clear.
 The other inscription was reported by R. A. Stewart Macalister in 1949 as being 'built into the N. wall of the N. aisle, west of the entrance door' of the church, but has not been seen since; Elisabeth Okasha speculates that Macalister may have seen the inscription in another church, and misremembered its location.
 Arthur Langdon (1896) records eight stone crosses in the parish, of which one is in the churchyard and one is at Heamoor.
 The others are at Boscathnoe, Boswarthen, Parc-an-Growse, Trembath Cross, Trengwainton Carn, and Tremethick or Trereiffe.

 Madron was recorded in the Domesday Book.
 It was within the Manor of Alverton, an area that in the Anglo-Saxon and medieval period formed much of what is now the southern part of west Penwith.
 The church itself was once under the control of the Knights Hospitallers of Jerusalem and was known by the Cornish name of Landithy, a name which is still used in parts of the village today.
 By 1885 the name Landithy referred to an estate of 144 acre which in that year was ″to be let for a term of 14 years″.
 It was said to have an excellent house, good buildings and good grassland.

 Madron Well was, until the 18th century, the principal source of water for the nearby town of Penzance and Madron Church was the mother church of Penzance.